cchitsiang/awesome-stars/topics.md

 ## open-source

+- [4ian/GDevelop](https://github.com/4ian/GDevelop) - :video_game: Open-source, cross-platform game engine designed to be used by everyone.
-- [continuedev/continue](https://github.com/continuedev/continue) - ⏩ the open-source autopilot for software development—bring the power of ChatGPT to VS Code
+- [continuedev/continue](https://github.com/continuedev/continue) - ⏩ the open-source autopilot for software development—bring the power of ChatGPT to VS Code and JetBrains
 - [Infisical/infisical](https://github.com/Infisical/infisical) - ♾ Infisical is an open-source, end-to-end encrypted platform for secret management: sync secrets across your team/infrastructure and prevent secret leaks.
 - [twentyhq/twenty](https://github.com/twentyhq/twenty) - Building a modern alternative to Salesforce, powered by the community. ⭐️ You can star to support our work!
 - [payloadcms/payload](https://github.com/payloadcms/payload) - The best way to build a modern backend + admin UI.
 No black magic, all TypeScript, and fully open-source, Payload is both an app framework and a headless CMS.
 - [meltano/meltano](https://github.com/meltano/meltano) - Meltano: the declarative code-first data integration engine that powers your wildest data and ML-powered product ideas.
 Say goodbye to writing, maintaining, and scaling your own API integrations.
 - [documenso/documenso](https://github.com/documenso/documenso) - The Open Source DocuSign Alternative.
-- [juspay/hyperswitch](https://github.com/juspay/hyperswitch) - An Open Source Financial Switch to make Payments fast, reliable and affordable
+- [juspay/hyperswitch](https://github.com/juspay/hyperswitch) - An open source payments switch written in Rust to make payments fast, reliable and affordable
 - [highlight/highlight](https://github.com/highlight/highlight) - highlight.io: The open source, full-stack monitoring platform.
 Error monitoring, session replay, logging and more.
 - [automatisch/automatisch](https://github.com/automatisch/automatisch) - The open source Zapier alternative.
 Build workflow automation without spending time and money.
 - [Permify/react-role](https://github.com/Permify/react-role) - Lightweight role based access management solution for React applications